ordina-jworks/ordina-jworks.github.io/_posts/2016-01-29-DDDEU16-Odds-and-Ends.md

 ## One more thing

-Vaugh Vernon announced an additional new book called *Domain-Driven Design Distilled*.
+Vaughn Vernon announced an additional new book called *Domain-Driven Design Distilled*.
 It is a 200 page thick book that explains all of the core concepts of DDD.
 This is very light weight book, intended to rapidly not only teach your team members, but also the business about DDD.
 This book will be available within a month.